SCIENCE & DATA

 0.40 kg CO2e/meal

-Klimato estimated first the food-related GHG emissions per person per day in Europe in 2015.
-Considering that one meal accounts for 30% of daily emissions, we obtained the average emissions per person per meal.
-We then considered that the global food-related GHG emissions need to be reduced by 72% by 2050 relative to 2015 levels if the world is to meet the Paris Agreement goal to limit the global temperature increase to well below 2°C above pre-industrial levels.
+Klimato estimated the food-related GHG emissions per person per day in Europe in 2015.
+Considering that one meal accounts for 30% of daily emissions, this value represents the average emissions per person per meal.
+To meet the Paris Agreement goal of limiting the global temperature increase to well below 2°C, global food-related GHG emissions must be reduced by 72% by 2050, relative to 2015 levels.

 0.90 kg CO2e/meal

-This threshold has been calculated following the same reasoning, considering in this case that the global food-related GHG emissions need to be reduced by 38% by 2030 relative to 2015 levels to make sure that the world is on the necessary pathway to 2050.
-This threshold is in line with the threshold the World Resources Institute utilizes to define Coolfood Meals.
+This threshold is calculated similarly, considering a 38% reduction in global food-related GHG emissions by 2030, relative to 2015 levels.
+This reduction is necessary to ensure the world remains on the pathway to the 2050 Paris Agreement goals.
+This threshold aligns with the World Resources Institute's definition of Coolfood Meals.

 1.80 kg CO2e/meal

-To calculate this threshold we used the Transient Climate Response to Cumulative Carbon Emissions (TCRE) metric, which directly relates global mean temperature increase to GHG emissions to date.
-More specifically, we used TCRE to estimate the average amount of CO2e per person in the world in 2050 (9.772 billion global population in that year) which corresponds to a global temperature increase of 2.5°C. Assuming that 31% of these emissions would come from the food sector, we then calculated the food-related emissions per person and meal that are associated with a temperature increase of 2.5°C.
+This threshold is based on the Transient Climate Response to Cumulative Carbon Emissions (TCRE) metric, which relates global temperature increase to GHG emissions.
+Using TCRE, Klimato estimated the average CO2e per person globally in 2050, corresponding to a 2.5°C temperature increase.
+Assuming 31% of these emissions come from the food sector, this value represents the food-related emissions per person per meal associated with a 2.5°C increase.

 2.60 kg CO2e/meal

-To define the high threshold, we used TCRE to estimate the average amount of CO2e per person in the world in 2050 which corresponds to a global temperature increase of 3°C. Assuming that 31% of these emissions would come from the food sector, we then calculated the food-related emissions per person and meal related to a temperature increase of 3°C by 2050.
+The high threshold is calculated using TCRE to estimate the CO2e per person globally in 2050, corresponding to a 3°C temperature increase.
+Assuming 31% of these emissions come from the food sector, this value represents the food-related emissions per person per meal linked to a 3°C increase by 2050.

 Although we are proud to have one of the most comprehensive food climate databases in the world, we are constantly working to stay up to date with latest research in order to provide environmental impact values in line with the latest climate science.